 For pay-per-click (PPC) campaigns, a good click-through rate (CTR) goes towards your keyword’s expected CTR and contributes to an ad’s Quality Score or Relevance Score.
-The Quality Score is a key factor in your cost per click (CPC) and when multiplied by your maximum bid it gives you your ad rank in the keyword auction.
+The Quality Score is a key factor in your cost per click (CPC).
+When multiplied by your maximum bid it gives you your ad rank in the keyword auction.
 This means your click-through rate directly impacts on your acquisition costs and the profitability of PPC campaigns.

 What is the click-through rate?

 The click-through rate is a ratio which indicates the frequency with which visitors who see an ad or call-to-action (CTA) end up clicking on it.
-For a PPC ad this is calculated by dividing the total number of clicks on an ad by the total number of impressions (i.e. the number of people who had the opportunity to see the ad).
+For a PPC ad you divide the total number of clicks on an ad by the total number of impressions (i.e. the number of people who had the opportunity to see the ad).
 This is then multiplied by 100 to give you a percentage CTR.

-The CTR for a button on a website is usually calculated by dividing the total number of unique visitors (Google Analytics refers to these as users) by the number of users who click on a button.
+The CTR for a button on a website you divide the total number of unique visitors (Google Analytics refers to these as users) by the number of users who click on a button.
 For example, 3,991 users landed on our webpage which has four CTAs.
 Given that CTA 1 received clicks from 1660 users we can employ the formula CTR = ( 1,660 / 3991) x 100 = 42%.
 Is this an accurate reflection of reality though?

-Even with a desktop site it’s not always possible to locate all CTAs above the fold, but this is even more the case when a user is on a mobile device.
+Even with a desktop site it’s not always possible to locate all CTAs above the fold.
+This is even more the case when a user is on a mobile device.
 In addition, websites increasingly use dynamic content to target certain segments with more relevant and different content.
 This means only users who are targeted with the content will have the opportunity to see certain CTAs.

 To measure the real click-through rate for a CTA we must first identify how many users have an opportunity to see an element.
-We can do this by using Google Tag Manager to create an element visibility trigger which only fires an event when an element with a pre-set ID or CSS selector appears on the user’s screen.
+We can do this by using Google Tag Manager to create an element visibility trigger.
+This only fires an event when an element with a pre-set ID or CSS selector appears on the user’s screen.

 This is especially easy to do if you get a developer to add unique IDs to each element on a page.
-You can use CSS selectors, but these are more easily broken by changes to your website.
+You can use CSS selectors, but these can break when making changes to your website.
 We can then take the total number of users clicking on the CTA and divide it by that number of users where the visibility tag fired when the CTA appeared in the user’s browser.

 When you are using dynamic content, you may also want to get a developer to add an ID to the top of the page for each scenario.
 This will allow you to measure the potential number of users for each cohort.
 Once we understand the total number of users who are in each cohort, we can then calculate the ratio of visibility of each CTA.

-This is calculated by taking the number of users who had the opportunity to see a CTA and dividing it by the total number of users in the cohort who would have been served the CTA.
+Take the number of users who had the opportunity to see a CTA and divide it by the total number of users in the cohort who would have been served the CTA.
 This allows us to understand how visible a CTA is and so estimate the proportion of users who don’t have an opportunity to see the element on the page.